garydavenport73/spaid/README.md

 This solves several problems:
 1) It runs basically anywhere a browser is installed, ie cross-platform.
 2) Utilizes html/css to make graphical user interfaces, which is quick and looks nice.
-3) Allows for data persistence between sesssions.
+3) Allows for data persistence between sessions.
 4) Does not require extra dependencies like NodeJS or Electron etc.
-5) Does not require an software installation or modifications to OS.
+5) Does not require any software installation or modifications to OS.
 6) Requires no connection to database, database like object is included.

 The way I intend to solve these problems is as follows: